 - New employee orientation training; and,

-- LAP Approval and Notification The Pima County Consolidated Justice Court's LAP is subject to approval by the presiding judge and court administrator.
-Upon approval, a copy will be forwarded to the Superior Court Presiding Judge and to the AOC Court Services Division.
-Any revisions to the plan will be submitted to the presiding judge and court administrator for approval, and then forwarded to the AOe.
-Copies of Pima County Consolidated Justice Court's LAP will be provided to the public on request.
-In addition, the court may choose to post this plan on its public Web site.
+- LAP Approval and Notification The Pima County Consolidated Justice Court’s LAP is approved by the presiding judge and court executive officer.
+Upon approval, please forward a copy to the AOC Court Services Division.
+Any revisions to the plan will be submitted to the presiding judge and court executive officer for approval, and then forwarded to the AOC.
+Copies of the Pima County Consolidated Justice Court’s LAP are available on our website at www.jp.pima.gov and will be provided to the public on request.

 - Annual Evaluation of the LAP The Pima County Consolidated Justice Court will routinely assess whether changes to the LAP are needed.
 The plan may be changed or updated at any time but reviewed not less frequently than once a year.

 Each year the court's Court Operations Manager will review the effectiveness of the court's LAP and update it as necessary.
 The evaluation will include identification of any problem areas and development of corrective action strategies.
 Elements of the evaluation will include:

 - Number of LEP persons requesting court interpreters and language assistance;